Tylerjet/StreamdeckPlugin-NodeJS/README.md

 There may be things that could have been done better but im still learning as i go.

-# Known Issues
+# How to use modules that use .exe files called with childprocess

-.exe files that are packaged into the pkg exe must be extracted and placed outside the pkg exe, and must have their spawn function called using `process.cwd()` instead of `__dirname` as `__dirname` will use the snapshot path and will not work properly.
-You can use `.findFilesInPkg()` with the filter set as a regex expression in this case `/\.exe$/` to find any and all files that match to be extracted and it will do it automatically.
+.exe files must be extracted and placed outside the pkg exe, and must have their spawn function called using `process.cwd()` instead of `__dirname`. `__dirname` will use the snapshot path and will not work properly.
+You can use `inPkg()` found in `functions.js` with the filter set as a regex expression in this case `/\.exe$/` to find any and all files that match to be extracted and it will do it automatically.
+There is an example and working code version for this exact issue commented out in `main.js`.

-Any .dll files that are required with .node files must be placed outside the pkg exe and distributed with the .exe
+# Native Modules

+Some native modules may require .dll files to run properly i suggest downloading and running [Dependencies] (https://github.com/lucasg/Dependencies) and checking if they are any .dll files that are required and are **Not** located in `C:\WINDOWS`.
+You can use the same method as exe files to extract those but i find it better to just go to the path and get the files manually as some modules may have multiples of the same dll and the above function is recurrsive.